freenas/freenas-docs/userguide/install.rst

 Highlight :guilabel:`3 Reboot System` and press :kbd:`Enter`.
 If booting from CD, remove the CDROM.
-As the system reboots, make sure that the device where %brand% was installed is listed as the first boot entry in the BIOS so the system will boot from it. %brand% boots into the :guilabel:`Console Setup` menu described in :ref:`Booting`.
+As the system reboots, make sure that the device where %brand% was installed is listed as the first boot entry in the BIOS so the system will boot from it. %brand% automatically boots into the default boot environment after 5 seconds.
+%brand% boots into the :guilabel:`Console Setup` menu described in :ref:`Booting` after waiting 5 seconds in the :ref:`boot menu <boot_menu_fig>`.
+Press any key except :kbd:`Enter` to stop the timer and use the boot menu.

 .. _Installation Troubleshooting: